ChengsongTan/CXLcacheFormalisation/README.md

 isabelle jedit -l AllFixes
 ```
 Sometimes the build can get stuck in the middle, possibly due to Isabelle hitting the memory limits and swapping happens.
-Increasing the heap size limit can potentially alleviate this issue:
+Increasing the Java heap size limit can potentially alleviate this issue:
 ```
 isabelle jedit -l AllFixes -J -Xmx8192m
 ```